Qazzian/boilerplate/README.md

 SolidFoundation is intended to provide a full stack - end to end to allow me to get to past the setup stage quickly and straight to developing a client's application.

 The stack includes:<br/>
-1. A front end application built in Backbone.js with Marionette.js with dependencies on jQuery, Twitter Bootstrap and a few smaller libs.
+1.A front end application built in Backbone.js with Marionette.js with dependencies on jQuery, Twitter Bootstrap and a few smaller libs.
-2. A back end application built in Node.js with Express.js to provide a RESTful API for the backbone application and as a starting point for any offline tasks we need.
+2.A back end application built in Node.js with Express.js to provide a RESTful API for the backbone application and as a starting point for any offline tasks we need.
-3. An integrated testing environment which tests the API code using Node.js and the Backbone application in a headless browser.
+3.An integrated testing environment which tests the API code using Node.js and the Backbone application in a headless browser.
-4. A Test Driver Development environment that reloads the code and tests it as you develop it.
+4.A Test Driver Development environment that reloads the code and tests it as you develop it.
 This allows us to get immediate feedback when code breaks.
-5. Using nginx as a reverse proxy for the Node.js application we separate the API and Backbone applications completely under seperate sub domains- the API is at api.solidfoundation.com and the Backbone app is at app.solidfoundation.com.
+5.Using nginx as a reverse proxy for the Node.js application we separate the API and Backbone applications completely under seperate sub domains- the API is at api.solidfoundation.com and the Backbone app is at app.solidfoundation.com.
 This means we will have no problem placing the front end app on a CDN later and only have to worry about hosting our REST api without having to develop anything else.
-6. An integrated workflow and build environment using Grunt.js to provide many options when developing (see the Workflow section below.
+6.An integrated workflow and build environment using Grunt.js to provide many options when developing (see the Workflow section below.

 ### Prerequisites
 1. Node (brew install node )